the1lab/1lab/src/Cat/Displayed/Base.lagda.md

 displayed composition operator `_∙P_`{.Agda} in the setting of displayed categories, we provide variants which specify that the dependency is only on paths in the base category.
-One variant (`∙[-]-syntax`{.Agda}) takes path over which the left argument is displayed explicitly, and the other `_∙[]_`{.Agda} does this implicitly.
+One variant (`∙[-]-syntax`{.Agda}) takes the path over which the left argument is displayed explicitly, and the other `_∙[]_`{.Agda} does this implicitly.

 ```agda